 7) Cultivate a small network of supportive people: We are social animals by nature and thrive when we have a supportive group of positive, enthusiastic, and energetic people around us.
 Be the best friend you can be to others.
 Be uplifting and encouraging and expect the same from them when you need it.
 Make sure you laugh, smile, and have lots of fun together…..
 This is what a good life is all about!

-At any time, we have the power to choose what we are thinking.
+At any time, you have the power to choose what you are thinking.
 Sure, there is stuff happening, there’s always stuff happening and it influences how we think.
 Someone may have cut us off in traffic, and we resorted to our normal automatic response of…… (I can’t type those words here.)
 It was a choice we made unconsciously based on our past programming.
 And it didn’t help to raise our energy/vibration!

 The biggest secret to maintaining our energy is to stop giving it away by drifting through life in autopilot mode.
 We are in autopilot mode when we are not consciously aware of our actions and reactions but are just behaving based on our previous habits.
 And according to psychologists, more often than not, these habits are negatively biased….. meaning they deplete us of vital energy.